MrKomodoDragon/MrKomodoDragon/README.md

 I just make random stuff.

-I like manipulating images, and just making random langs (im bad at it.)
+I like manipulating images and writing code related to it, and just making random langs (im bad at it.)